 MY WILD HORSE PHOTOGRAPHY

-My passion for wild horse photography has taken me to the most amazing places in the world.
+My passion for wild horse pictures has taken me to the most amazing places in the world.
 Understanding the movement and thought process of every wild horse I have encountered has been a rewarding experience.
 I have learned so much of what it means to be one with nature and to appreciate what mother nature has given to us.
 Camargue, France is my favorite place to visit some of the most beautiful wild horses.
 Their stature, manes, and also their poses are incredible.

 Since one of my greatest passions in life is exploring the world’s coldest destinations, photographing wild horses in the snow is a thrilling adventure.
 Therefore, being in front of a herd of wild horses running towards me is an event like no other.
 They are smart and gentle creatures but I love exploring their strength, power, and fortitude.
 Each wild horse has its very own characteristics and personality.
 This makes each photograph I capture, whether my black and white horse pictures or fully in color, unique and memorable.